yuxi-liu-wired/CS-285_fall2022/hw5/cs285/report/experiment log.md

 hw5_expl_q2_cql_PointmassMedium-v0_13-11-2022_02-38-51
 ```

 Examine the difference between the Q-values on state-action tuples in the dataset learned by CQL vs DQN.
 Does CQL give rise to Q-values that underestimate the Q-values learned via a standard DQN?
 Why?

+CQL gives a lower Q-value.
+This is expected because CQL is conservative, and all else being equal, would push down on all .
+In particular,

 Try the next experiment, then reason about a common cause behind both of these phenomena.

 ### Evaluate transformed reward function for training the exploitation critic

-On `Pointmass??-v0` (your choice) test the performance of CQL with reward transform `shift = 1, scale = 100`.
+On `PointmassMedium-v0` test the performance of CQL with reward transform `shift = 1, scale = 100`.
 Is it better or worse?
 What do you think is the reason behind this difference in performance, if any?

-Examine the performance of CQL when utilizing a transformed reward function for training the exploitation critic.
-Do not change any code in the environment class, instead make this change in `agents/explore_or_exploit_agent.py`.

-The transformed reward function is given by: `r(s, a) = (r(s, a) + shift) × scale`.
-The choice of shift and scale is up to you, but we used `shift = 1, scale = 100`.
+I have no idea what's the reason or common cause.
+I don't see any common cause behind it all.
+It's all so random and nonsensical.

 ## Part 2.2 amount of exploration data